jsk336/docs/docs/api/antha/anthalib/biotree/biotree.md

 ```go
 func (t TOL) IsAncestorOf(t2 *TOL) string
 ```
-returns true if t is the ancestor of t2
+returns the string name of the LCA if t is the ancestor of t2